 Reviewed by David Marcum

-Sherlock Holmes and The Nine-Dragon Sigil is available from all good bookstores including The Strand Magazine, Amazon USA, Amazon UK, Waterstones UK and for free shipping worldwide Book Depository.
-In ebook format it is in Kindle, Kobo, Nook and Apple iBooks (iPad/iPhone).
+Sherlock Holmes and The Adventure of the Beer Barons is available for pre order from all good bookstores including Amazon USA, Barnes and Noble USA, Amazon UK and for free shipping worldwide Book Depository.
+Pre-publication copies available from The Strand Magazine and directly from MX Publishing.